 Query: Hello doctor, My father-in-law is aged 77 years.
 He has diabetes and blood pressure.
 His creatinine level is between 3.6 and 3.8.
 Has high levels of albumin in the urine and high levels of urea (129).
 He is admitted to the hospital following less to nil urine output.
 They have placed a catheter and...
 Read Full »

 Answer: Hi, Welcome to icliniq.com.
 Yes, unfortunately this is chronic kidney disease stage 4 to 5.
-May be the late stages of CKD is rapidly progressive especially in diabetics.
-If urine output has not been improved after treating the infection and achieving good water balance, I am afraid he might need ...
+May be the late stages of CKD (chronic kidney disease) is rapidly progressive especially in diabetics.
+If urine output has not been improved after treating the infection and achieving good water balance, I ...
 Read Full »